What's next: Health care 'vote-a-rama' and the end game

 When the debate is done, the Senate moves on to what is unofficially called the "Vote-a-Rama," possibly as early as Thursday.
 During this period, senators from both parties can offer an unlimited number of amendments which are voted on without debate.

-This would be a chance for individual Republicans to present their own proposals that are unlikely to be adopted.
+This would be a chance for individual Republicans to present their own Obamacare replacement bills, which are unlikely to pass, as well as smaller policy proposals.
 For example, Senator Lindsey Graham, R-S.C., has been pushing an amendment to block grant health care funding to states.

-If amendments do pass, they’ll be voted on as part of a final package later.
+Democrats could use this period to offer amendments that might provide fodder for future political attacks, like measures that would undo unpopular cuts.

+Sen. Jeff Merkley, D-Ore., has already submitted over 100 amendments, many of which would require that any bill not affect specific groups like Iraq veterans, pregnant women, and patients battling numerous individually listed forms of cancer.

 What's the end game?